CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Lab Overview

 In this exercise, you'll create and explore a **Microsoft Foundry** project.
-You will learn how to navigate the Microsoft Foundry portal, view the underlying Azure resources associated with your project, and use built-in AI assistance to understand platform capabilities.
-You will also deploy a generative AI model from the model catalog and connect a client application to your Foundry resource using the project endpoint and API key.
+You will learn how to navigate the Microsoft Foundry portal, review the underlying Azure resources associated with your project, and use built-in AI assistance to understand platform capabilities.
+You will also deploy a generative AI model from the model catalog, connect a client application using the project endpoint and API key, and explore multiple AI capabilities such as conversational AI, text analysis, speech, computer vision, information extraction, and safety guardrails through an interactive chat application.

 ## Lab Objectives